npu-ius-lab/iusler/README.md

 ## Open Source

 We have an air-ground robotics [course (in Chinese)](https://github.com/cavayangtao/npurobocourse) at NPU.
-In the course, you can find some [ROS code](https://github.com/cavayangtao/rmtt_ros/tree/main/rmtt_tracker/scripts) of object tracker, gesture controller, path tracker, etc. We will continue to enrich the course by participating in robotics competitions.
+In the course, you can find some [ROS code](https://github.com/cavayangtao/rmtt_ros/tree/main/rmtt_tracker/scripts) of object tracker, gesture controller, path tracker, etc. We will continue to enrich the course and open-source code by participating in robotics competitions.

 ## Related Publications